Nevakanezah/HorseEnhancer/README.md

 # Special Thanks
 Special thanks to the following plugin authors, whose work was an invaluable resource:
-* A Flying Poro, for offering both her StorableHashMap utility and her ever-friendly advice.
+* A Flying Poro, for her extensive assistance.
 * [AnomalyTea's Horse Inspector](https://github.com/AnomalyTea/Horse-Inspector) - From whom I drew much inspiration on how to design this plugin.
 * [Soiyeruda's Better Horses](https://www.spigotmc.org/resources/better-horses.2477/) - Whose attribute determination formula I used in this plugin.
 * The human-readable [ProQuints IDs](https://arxiv.org/html/0901.4016) project on Arxiv; whose work was adapted for use in generating horseIDs, and whose authors I've avoided naming for fear of impinging upon their software license.